gigasquid/gigasquid.github.io/source/_posts/2014-02-22-remembering-jim.markdown

 ##Dream##
 Jim dreamed with us.
-Jim was a creative.
+He was a creative.
 He was also a singer, song writer, musician, and artist.
 He brought that creative spirit, curiosity, and love of learning to the technical world.
 I will cherish our lunches spent together flying our AR Drones, sometimes crashing